Department of Political Science, Science Building

-Matthews is also the Director of the Canadian Opinion Research Archive http://www.queensu.ca/cora/ (CORA) in the School of Policy Studies, Queens University at Kingston.
-Prior to his arrival at MUN in July, 2012, Matthews was an Assistant Professor in the Department of Political Studies at Queen's University (Kingston, Ontario), where he was tenured and promoted to Associate Professor (effective July, 2012).
+Matthews is also Director of the Canadian Opinion Research Archive (http://www.queensu.ca/cora/) and Adjunct Professor in the School of Policy Studies, Queen’s University.
+Prior to his arrival at Memorial in 2012, he was an Assistant Professor at Queen's University (Kingston, Ontario), where he was tenured and promoted to Associate Professor (effective July, 2012).